-550 deletion and modification at a firmware level.
-WORMdisks provide an easy-to-use graphical user

-551 interface and a command line interface for automating locking and disk rotation.
-In this architecture

-- they are used primarily to store backups to prevent any damage to the backups, but they can be used at - the discretion of the organization to store other critical files.
+For secure storage, we use GreenTec's WORMdisk, a transparent hard disk that can prevent any data deletion and modification at a firmware level.
+WORMdisks provide a user-friendly graphical user interface and a command line interface for automating locking and disk rotation.
+In this architecture they are used primarily to store backups to prevent any damage to the backups, but they can be used at the discretion of the organization to store other critical files.

-554 4.1.2.8 Network Protection
+4.1.2.8 Network Protection

-555 Network Protection defends the network against threats that require network movement.
-This should 556 preemptively protect against lateral movement, in which malware or a malicious actor attempts to 557 spread across machines in the network.
-Furthermore, it should also protect against external threats 558 attempting to gain access to the network.
+Network protection defends the network against threats that require network movement.
+This should preemptively protect against lateral movement, in which malware or a malicious actor attempts to spread across machines in the network.
+Furthermore, it should also protect against external threats attempting to gain access to the network.

-559 For Network Protection, we use CryptoniteNXT.
-CryptoniteNXT provides zero-trust moving-target 560 defense for the network it protects.
-This means that all enterprise communication goes through the 561 CryptoniteNXT device, which provides granular access control for allowed types of communication.
-This 562 allows defense against lateral propagation.
-Furthermore, as internet protocol (IP) addresses are dynamic 563 and managed by CryptoniteNXT, reconnaissance is significantly more difficult for attackers on and 564 outside the network.
+For network protection, we use CryptoniteNXT.
+CryptoniteNXT provides zero-trust moving-target defense for the network it protects.
+This means that all enterprise communication goes through the CryptoniteNXT device, which provides granular access control for allowed types of communication.
+This allows defense against lateral propagation.
+Furthermore, as internet protocol (IP) addresses are dynamic and managed by CryptoniteNXT, reconnaissance is significantly more difficult for attackers on and outside the network.

-565 4.1.2.9 Blacklisting
+4.1.2.9 Denylisting

-566 Blacklisting enables control of allowed communications and applications within an enterprise.
-This may

-567 include restricting installed software on enterprise machines to a predefined list or specifically

-568 disallowing software.
-Furthermore, it should restrict network communication with websites, servers, or
+Denylisting enables control of allowed communications and applications within an enterprise.
+This may include restricting installed software on enterprise machines to a predefined list or specifically disallowing software.
+Furthermore, it should restrict network communication with websites, servers, or external actors as well as restrict based on protocol or port usage.
+Some of these capabilities are covered by firewalls, but further control can allow more complex policies based on the organization's needs.

-- 569 external actors as well as restrict based on protocol or port usage.
-Some of these capabilities are - 570 covered by firewalls, but further control can allow more complex policies based on the organization's - 571 needs. - 572 For the Blacklisting capability we use Cisco Web Security Appliance (WSA).
-Cisco WSA enables - enterprises to blacklist web traffic through a proxy.
-This allows for prevention of malware downloads - 574 from known malicious websites as identified by site reputation updates from Cisco Talos threat

-575 intelligence.
-These websites can also be identified through the implementation of a Detect and Respond

-576 build and can also be provided by an integration with other information sharing services.
+For the denylisting capability we use Cisco Web Security Appliance (WSA).
+Cisco WSA enables enterprises to denylist web traffic through a proxy.
+This allows for prevention of malware downloads from known malicious websites as identified by site reputation updates from Cisco Talos threat intelligence.
+These websites can also be identified through the implementation of a Detect and Respond build and can also be provided by an integration with other information sharing services.

-577 5 Security Characteristic Analysis
+5 Security Characteristic Analysis

-578 The purpose of the security characteristic analysis is to understand the extent to which the project

-579 meets its objective of demonstrating a DI identify-and-protect solution.
-In addition, it seeks to

-580 understand the security benefits and drawbacks of the example solution.
+The purpose of the security characteristic analysis is to understand the extent to which the project meets its objective of demonstrating a DI identify-and-protect solution.
+In addition, it seeks to understand the security benefits and drawbacks of the example solution.

-581 5.1 Assumptions and Limitations
+5.1 Assumptions and Limitations

-- 582 The security characteristic analysis has the following limitations: - 583 It is neither a comprehensive test of all security components nor a red-team exercise. - 584 It cannot identify all weaknesses. - It does not include the lab infrastructure.
+The security characteristic analysis has the following limitations:

+- It is neither a comprehensive test of all security components nor a red-team exercise. - It cannot identify all weaknesses. - It does not include the lab infrastructure.
 It is assumed that devices are hardened.
 Testing these devices would reveal only weaknesses in implementation that would not be relevant to those adopting this reference architecture.

-588 5.2 Build Testing
+5.2 Build Testing

-589 The purpose of the security characteristic analysis is to understand the extent to which the building 590 block meets its objective of identifying enterprise assets and vulnerabilities.
-Furthermore, the project 591 aims to protect these assets prior to the start of an attack.
-In addition, it seeks to understand the 592 security benefits and drawbacks of the reference design.
-To accomplish this, we created a set of use

-593 cases-each an individual attack on DI with different aspects to test various parts of the build.
+The purpose of the security characteristic analysis is to understand the extent to which the building block meets its objective of identifying enterprise assets and vulnerabilities.
+Furthermore, the project aims to protect these assets prior to the start of an attack.
+In addition, it seeks to understand the security benefits and drawbacks of the reference design.
+To accomplish this, we created a set of use cases-each an individual attack on DI with different aspects to test various parts of the build.

-594 When doing this, we aim not to test individual components for their capabilities but rather for the ability

-- 595 of the architecture to deal with these use cases.
-Furthermore, as this architecture is focused on - 596 defending against attacks before they happen, the resolutions to these use cases are primarily - 597 preventative rather than responsive.
+When doing this, we aim not to test individual components for their capabilities but rather for the ability of the architecture to deal with these use cases.
+Furthermore, as this architecture is focused on defending against attacks before they happen, the resolutions to these use cases are primarily preventative rather than responsive.